 - ALL APPLICANTS

 - Submit an online application prior to the application closing date.

 - Pay the non refundable $45 application fee for each application submitted.

-- Submit an Oath of Residency form provided through the on-line application.,
+- Submit an Oath of Residency form provided through the on-line application.

-- Submit a written essay through the on-line application, stating your reasons for applying
+- Submit a written essay through the online application, stating your reasons for applying

 record or physician's letter.
-Immunization documentation must be provided in the application process.
+Immunization documentation must be provided prior to

-- All applicants are required to show proof of two (2) immunizations for varicella
+- All applicants are required to show proof of: two (2) immunizations for varicella

 GRE must be sent directly from the Education Testing Service, www.gre.org.
 Photocopies of GRE scores are not accepted.